Soulcalibur (video game): Characters

-Soulcalibur was originally planned to be a dramatic overhaul, with all new characters apart from Mitsurugi from Soul Edge.
-However, nine of the 11 characters from Soul Edge ended up being carried over to Soulcalibur by the time the roster was finalized in the Dreamcast version (Cervantes, Hwang, Seong Mi-na, Mitsurugi, Rock, Siegfried, Sophitia, Taki, Voldo), with an additional ten new characters joining the ranks.
+Soulcalibur was originally planned to be a dramatic overhaul, with all newcomers apart from Mitsurugi from Soul Edge.
+However, nine of the 11 warriors from Soul Edge ended up being carried over to Soulcalibur by the time the roster was finalized in the Dreamcast version (Cervantes, Hwang, Seong Mi-na, Mitsurugi, Rock, Siegfried, Sophitia, Taki, Voldo), with an additional ten new warriors joining the ranks.
 Cervantes exclusively appears outside original arcade version, in additions to a playable version of the final boss character, Inferno.
 The arcade version featured a staggered Time Release system for hidden characters akin to the Tekken series as well as codes that could be entered on the Namco website.

 As with many fighting games, many of the new characters were heavily styled after existing characters from the franchise.
 For example, new character Maxi has a fighting style and move set influenced by Soul Edge's Li Long (the only of the original starting characters not to return).
 In fact, Soulcalibur only added one original playing style, belonging to Ivy.
 New characters Xianghua, Maxi, Yoshimitsu, Astaroth, Kilik, Nightmare (re-introduced from Soul Edge as a regular character), and Lizardman were based upon existing characters Hwang, Li Long, Mitsurugi, Rock, Seong Mi-na, Siegfried, and Sophitia, respectively.
 Consequently, Namco has been working since Soulcalibur to gradually separate the individual styles of the characters in order to make each one unique.